Nicolas-Schmidt/BayesMFSurv/paper.md

 # BayesMFSurv R Package

 The R package `BayesMFSurv` contains four functions to fit the parametric (Weibull and Exponential) (i) standard survival model and (ii) Misclassified Failure (MF) survival model via Bayesian MCMC using a slice-sampling algorithm described in [@bagozzi2019bayesian].
 Bayesian MCMC estimation is conducted by using the Multivariate Normal prior for these models' split and survival stage parameters, and the Gamma prior for the shape parameter.
-The four functions in `BayesMFSurv`are:
+The four functions in `BayesMFSurv` are:

 * `mfsurv`: Fits a parametric MF model via Bayesian MCMC with slice-sampling to estimate the misclassification failure probability in the split (first) stage and hazard in the second (survival) stage.
 Slice-sampling, which is conducted by using the univariate slice sampler [@neal2003slice], is employed to draw the posterior sample of the model's split and survival stage parameters.
 * `mcmcsurv`: Fits a standard parametric survival model via Bayesian MCMC with slice-sampling employed to draw the posterior sample of the model's survival stage parameters.
 * `stats`: Calculates log-likelihood and deviance information criterion (DIC) for fitted model objects of class `mfsurv` _and_ `mcmcsurv`.
 * `summary`: Summarizes Bayesian MCMC output -this includes the mean, standard deviation, standard error of the mean, and 95 credible interval- of each parameter's posterior distribution from the Bayesian standard and MF parametric survival models.

 The ease and speed of estimating the Bayesian standard and MF parametric survival models in `BayesMFSurv` is improved by using `C++` to perform computationally intensive routines (e.g. slice-sampling) before pulling the output into R. Users can also illustrate trace-plots and kernel density plots for each parameter from `mcmcsurv` and `mfsurv` that fits the Bayesian standard and MF parametric models respectively.
-To illustrate the `BayesMFSurv` package's functionality, all the four functions listed above has been tested on a survival dataset of democratic regime failure [@reenock2007regressive] described and included in this package.
+To illustrate the `BayesMFSurv` package's functionality, all the four functions listed above have been tested on a survival dataset of democratic regime failure [@reenock2007regressive] described and included in this package.

 # Availability